farrasnazhif/SEA-Catering/README.md

 1. Install dependencies by running ```npm install``` on your terminal.

 2. Set your env configuration by creating `.env` file.
 Make sure you don't create the file inside the `app` directory.
 - Copy this to your `.env` file.
-Besides `http://localhost:3000`, Don't forget to change all the dependencies inside it,
+Besides `http://localhost:3000`, Don't forget to change all the dependencies inside it.

 ```c
 NEXT_PUBLIC_APP_NAME=<yourappname>